nashsauter1/nashsauter1.github.io/about.md

 comments: false
 ---

-This blog was created using Jekyll and is primarily written in Markdown.
-The source code for it is on my Github page in case you want to see what it looks like from the inside.
+This blog is written entirely from a command line interface.
+For the articles, I use Neovim as an editor and Markdown to format the text.
+I then use Jekyll to compile the site and Netlify to host the site from my Github repository.
+If you see any citations or bibliographies, those were generated using the jekyll-scholar extension along with a BetterBibLatex bibliography file.

 **✨Links✨**